Coming-of-age story: Japanese literature

 In light novels and manga from Japan, coming-of-age is a primary genre of Japanese literature used for protagonists' growth from childhood and adulthood.
-Masashi Kishimoto's manga Naruto is the most notable example of the genre, depicting the teenage protagonist Naruto Uzumaki with self-confidence, growth and ambition to becoming the Hokage.
+Masashi Kishimoto's manga Naruto is a notable example of the genre, depicting the teenage protagonist Naruto Uzumaki with self-confidence, growth and ambition to becoming the Hokage.

 Light novels and manga such as Beastars, Major, Mushoku Tensei, My Hero Academia and Vinland Saga also depicting coming-of-age elements but with mature, complex storytelling as it progresses.

+Other

+The coming-of-age story is a major characteristic of Xuanhuan 玄幻.

 Films

 Teen film

 In film, teen film is a genre of coming-of-age films, focusing on the psychological and moral growth or transition of a protagonist from youth to adulthood.
 A variant in the 2020s is the "delayed-coming-of-age film, a kind of story that acknowledges the deferred nature of 21st-century adulthood", in which young adults may still be exploring short-term relationships, living situations, and jobs even into their late 20s and early 30s.

 Personal growth and change is an important characteristic of the genre, which relies on dialogue and emotional responses, rather than action.
 The story is sometimes told in the form of a flashback.
 Historically, coming-of-age films usually centred on young boys, although coming-of-age films focusing on girls have become more common in the early 21st century, such as The Poker House (2008), Winter's Bone (2010), Girlhood (2014), Inside Out (2015), The Diary of a Teenage Girl (2015), The Edge of Seventeen (2016), Lady Bird (2017), Aftersun (2022), Are You There God?
 It's Me, Margaret.
-(2023), Dìdi (2024).
+(2023), You Are So Not Invited to My Bat Mitzvah (2023), Inside Out 2 (2024).